Professor Laurent Muzellec

-Dr. Laurent Muzellec is an Associate Professor in Marketing at Trinity College Dublin.
-He is the founder and director of Trinity Centre for Digital Business and the MSc. in Digital Marketing Strategy.
+Professor Laurent Muzellec is the founder and director of Trinity Centre for Digital Business.
+He is also the founder and director of the Master in Digital Marketing Strategy.

-Trinity Centre for Digital Business conducts research on how digital technologies are transforming key area of business research topics such as entrepreneurship (e.g. digital start-up, share economy), strategy (e.g. digital business models), consumer behaviour and marketing (e.g. digital advertising and data mining), business ethics (e.g. data privacy), finance (e.g. fintech) and human resources (e.g. management of millennials).
+Trinity Centre for Digital Business conducts research on how digital technologies are transforming key area of business research topics such as entrepreneurship (e.g. digital start-up, share economy), strategy (e.g. digital business models), consumer behaviour and marketing (e.g. digital advertising and data mining), finance (e.g. fintech) and human resources (e.g. data and HR).

 The MSc in Digital Marketing Strategy course brings together structured learning across the whole gamut of digital marketing techniques combined with specialist talks from guest lecturers from leading companies including Google, Facebook, Microsoft and HubSpot amongst others.